soufianebouaddis/Jetlight-Java-Server/README.md

-# Pure Java HTTP Server with JWT Authentication, IoC, and Role-Based Access
+# Jetlight Java HTTP Server with JWT Authentication, IoC, and Role-Based Access

 This project is a lightweight, framework-free RESTful HTTP server built with **pure Java**.
 It includes: